jeet2722/foodDelivery/README.md

 Operations performed including data cleaning, wrangling and feature engineering.
 Made sub-tables and uploaded those tables into the database.
 Connected Tableau with the server and fetched the database.

-In jupyternotebook ...
+Performed data visualizations in tableau.

-Then a model is created and the data is fitted..
+-> In the jupyternotebook,dataset is splitted into test and train datasets, than a regressor model is trained with the dataset.
 And its accuracy is calculated